 Students who are admitted with provisions who are appointed to an assistantship position must satisfy the provisions in the time frame specified in the admission letter in order to remain eligible for a graduate assistantship.

-If a graduate assistantship should wish to change his/her major field of study to another college, school or department, the award is not transferable to the new department.
+If a graduate assistant should wish to change his/her major field of study to another college, school or department, the award is not transferable to the new department.

 Graduate assistantships should be awarded to eligible students in the same or closely related field as their degree program.